 A statement of intent to pay the aggregate tax, interest and penalty figure proposed, with a payment date.
 Where time-to-pay is requested, the request is included with supporting financial information.

-Where the 90-day window is insufficient, the extension to 180 days is requested in writing.
-The extension request should set out:
+Where 90 days will not cover the work, you request the extension to 180 days in writing.
+Your request should set out:

-- The steps being taken to source records, with dates and milestones.
+• The steps you are taking to source records, with dates and milestones.

-- The reason particular records are not yet to hand (foreign bank closure, document retrieval from foreign archive, foreign-tax-advisor coordination).
+• Why particular records are not yet to hand (foreign bank closure, document retrieval from a foreign archive, coordinating a foreign tax adviser).

-HMRC typically grants the extension where the request is reasoned and demonstrates active progress.
-A bare request for "more time" without substantive reasoning is unlikely to succeed.
+HMRC typically grants the extension where the request is reasoned and shows active progress.
+A bare request for "more time" with no substance behind it is unlikely to succeed.

 Step 3: Pay on disclosure

-Once the disclosure pack is submitted, the proposed aggregate tax plus interest plus penalty figure is paid to HMRC.
+Once you submit the disclosure pack, you pay the proposed aggregate tax plus interest plus penalty figure to HMRC.
 Payment options:

-Where the aggregate exceeds the taxpayer's liquidity, a time-to-pay arrangement is requested as part of the disclosure submission.
+Where the total exceeds what you can pay at once, you request a time-to-pay arrangement as part of the disclosure submission.
 HMRC's published time-to-pay framework looks at:

 Typical arrangements run 12 to 24 months for ordinary cases and up to 60 months for larger cases.
 Interest accrues on the outstanding balance at HMRC's published rate.
 The arrangement does not displace the disclosure or alter the penalty position; it spreads the payment.